 Specifications can be used to verify programs.
-This is a complex task that could be supported by proof systems.
+This is a complex task that could be supported by proof systems which is an interesting topic for future work.
 In this paper we exploit the property that specifications are executable so that we can use them to detect an incorrect execution of the implementation.
 For this purpose, we use a specification as a contract for an implementation.
 Thus, if we detect a violation at run-time, we can deduce that the implementation is not correct.
 This demands for a postcondition that is generated from a specification.
 In a naive approach, we could try to define such a postcondition as i.e., the postcondition checks whether the actual result is in the set of all the results according to the specification.
 Unfortunately, this simple definition does not work as intended due to the following problems:

+'''

-$f^{post}$ x y = y $\in$ $f^{spec}{S}$ x
+f^{post} x y = y \in f^{spec}{S} x

+'''

 1. For partially defined operations, this postcondition could be violated even though the implementation is correct.
-For instance, consider the simple example head'spec $(x:) = x$ head $(x:) = x$
+For instance, consider right argument is empty.

+'''

+head'spec (x:) = x

+head (x:) = x

+'''

 Obviously, head is correct w.r.t. head'spec.
 However, the set head'specS [] is empty so that the condition "head [] $\in$ head'specS []" could reduce to False.
 Therefore, this condition should be checked only if the actual result is a value and not a failure.
-However, the implementation of " $\in$ " may not require the evaluation of its left argument when its right argument is empty.
+However, the implementation of " $\in$ " may not require the evaluation of its left argument when its